fishcus/KAP-manual/en/security/hive_acl.en.md

 ### Known Limitations

-There are some known limitations of Hive ACL mapping in Kyligence Enterprise:
+There are some known limitations of enabling Hive ACL on table sync in Kyligence Enterprise:

 - Only `SQLStdAuth` of Hive Authorization is supported